 For more information about current EMV transaction speeds, see “The big chip card switch: a year of living with EMV.”

 The new EMV cards in the U.S. might be called any of the following terms:

 - EMV card

 Not necessarily.
 EMV cards can also support contactless card reading, also known as near field communication.
 Instead of dipping or swiping, NFC-equipped cards are tapped against a terminal scanner that can pick up the card data from the embedded computer chip.

 “Contactless transactions are more consumer-friendly because you just have to tap,” said Martin Ferenczi, president of Oberthur Technologies, the leading global EMV product and service provider.
 “Around the world, there is a move to make EMV cards dual-interface, which means contact and contactless.
 However, in the U.S., most financial instructions are issuing contact cards.”

 Dual-interface cards and the equipment needed to scan them are expensive.
 Right now, the first step is to successfully integrate EMV cards into the U.S. shopping scene.
-Dual interface will arrive later, according to Ferenczi.
+Dual interface will arrive later, although they are in production and rolling out slowly now, according to Ferenczi.

 4. Will I still have to sign or enter a PIN for my card transaction?

 Yes and no. You will have to do one of those verification methods, but it depends on the verification method tied to your EMV card, not if your card is debit or credit.
 Chip-and-PIN cards operate just like the checking-account debit card you have been using for years.

 Entering a PIN connects the payment terminal to the payment processor for real-time transaction verification and approval.
 However, many payment processors are not equipped with the technology needed to handle EMV chip-and-PIN credit transactions.
 So it is not likely you will have to memorize new PINs anytime soon, according to Conroy.